Automatic Camera Trajectory Control with Enhanced Immersion for Virtual Cinematography: Supplementary Materials

-\item $\overline{M}_{2d}$ is obtained by computing the weighted mean of $M{2d}$, with the weights following a normal distribution.
+\item $\overline{M_{p}^{*}}$ is obtained by computing the weighted mean of $M_{p}^{*}$, with the weights following a normal distribution.
 The torso center joint is assigned a weight corresponding to the peak of the distribution, while the weights of the other joints are decreased depending on their distances to the torso center.
 Note that off-frame joints are excluded from this operation.
+This ensures the body center is controlled to be robustly close to the torso whatever the visibility of the actor pose is.

-\item $M_{b}$ is derived by binarizing $M_{2d}$ to indicate whether a certain joint is on-frame (labeled as 1) or off-frame (labeled as 0).
-This is achieved by summing the projected $u$ and $v$ coordinates of each joint in $M_{2d}$ and using 0 as a threshold for binarization.
+\item $M_{b}^{*}$ is derived by binarizing $M_{p}^{*}$ to indicate whether a certain joint is on-frame (labeled as 1) or off-frame (labeled as 0).
+This is achieved by multiplying the projected $u$ and $v$ coordinates of each joint in $M_{p}^{*}$ and using 0 as a threshold for binarization.

-\item $M'_{b}$ is obtained following the same process for $M_{b}$.
-Instead of using the adjusted camera placement, its derivation is based on the camera placement $\hat{C}_0$.
+\item $M_{b}$ is obtained following the same process for $M_{b}^{*}$.
+Instead of using the adjusted camera placement $C_0^{*}$, its derivation is based on the initial camera placement $C_0$ to obtain the original shot preference from user input.

 \end{itemize}